-- (1) If a release of a registered mortgage is lodged, the chief executive (lands) may register the release to the extent shown in the release. - (2) On registration of a release of a registered mortgage, the mortgage is discharged, and the plantation licence or plantation sublicence is released from the mortgage, to the extent shown in the release.
+- (1) If a release of a registered mortgage is lodged, the registrar of titles may register the release to the extent shown in the release. - (2) On registration of a release of a registered mortgage, the mortgage is discharged, and the plantation licence or plantation sublicence is released from the mortgage, to the extent shown in the release.